ajvb/awesome-tor/README.md

 - [Compass](https://www.torproject.org/getinvolved/volunteer.html.en#project-compass) - Web and command line application that filters and aggregates the Tor relays based on various attributes.
 - [DocTor](https://www.torproject.org/getinvolved/volunteer.html.en#project-doctor) - Notification service that monitors newly published descriptor information for issues.
 This is primarily a service to help the tor directory authority operators, but it also checks for a handful of other issues like sybil attacks.
 - [ExitMap](https://www.torproject.org/getinvolved/volunteer.html.en#project-exitmap) - Scanner for the Tor network by Philipp Winter to detect malicious and misconfigured exits.
-- [Fingerprint Central](https://fpcentral.tbb.torproject.org/) - Website aimed at studying the diversity of browser fingerprints and providing developers with data to help them design good defenses.
 - [Metrics](https://www.torproject.org/getinvolved/volunteer.html.en#project-metrics) - Processing and analytics of consensus data, provided to users via the metrics portal.
 This has been under active development for several years by Karsten Loesing.
+- [OONI Explorer](https://explorer.ooni.org/) - Explore measurements of Internet censorship collected by the Open Observatory of Network Interference.
 - [OnionScan](https://onionscan.org/) - Help operators of Onion services find and fix operational security issues with their location-hidden services.
 - [Onionoo](https://www.torproject.org/getinvolved/volunteer.html.en#project-onionoo) - JSON based protocol to learn information about currently running Tor relays and bridges.
-- [Relay Search ("Atlas")](https://metrics.torproject.org/rs.html) - Web application to discover Tor relays and bridges, providing useful information on how relays are configured along with graphics about their past usage, formerly "Atlas." ([Source code](https://gitweb.torproject.org/atlas.git))
+- [Relay Search ("Atlas")](https://metrics.torproject.org/rs.html) - Web application to discover Tor relays and bridges, providing useful information on how relays are configured along with graphics about their past usage, formerly "Atlas."
 - [Shadow](https://www.torproject.org/getinvolved/volunteer.html.en#project-shadow) - Discrete-event network simulator that runs the real Tor software as a plug-in.
 Shadow is open-source software that enables accurate, efficient, controlled, and repeatable Tor experimentation.
 - [setup-tor](https://github.com/tor-actions/setup-tor) - Set up GitHub Actions workflow with a specific version of Tor.
 - [Tor Bulk Exitlist (TorBEL)](https://www.torproject.org/getinvolved/volunteer.html.en#project-torbel) - Provides a method of identifying if IPs belong to exit nodes or not.
 This is a replacement for TorDNSEL which is a stable (though unmaintained) Haskell application for this purpose.
 The initial version of TorBEL was started in GSOC 2010 but since then the project has been inactive.